blogs

 Historical Foundations and Cultural Significance

 The clothing of both Native Americans and colonial settlers, traditional clothing in USA goes back to the country’s earliest times.
 They showed who the tribe people were and helped define their rank in social life and the uses for special occasions.
-Now, a lot of designers revise old ideas and traditional styles for them to become popular.
-More interest in quilting, weaving, and beadwork shows that people are appreciating handmade textiles more and more.
-Consequently, people in the USA begin to wear traditional clothing in their everyday festivities and daily life.
+Today, many designers update the old concept and classic styles in order to make them successful.
+It has been found that people are increasingly valuing handmade things, and the increasing interest in quilting, weaving, and beadwork supports this fact.
+Consequently, people in the USA have begun to wear traditional clothing in their everyday festivities and daily life.
+People have started to wear fusions of crop tops with sarees and a fusion of saree blouses with jeans.
+Patchwork denim jackets and skirts are in trend.

 Intergenerational Transmission and Identity

 Traditional clothing in USA is often passed on by telling its stories through the design on the fabric.
 Old shawls and family quilts are remembered by grandparents, and grandkids play with them in innovative ways.
-Because of this interaction, heritage dress continues to stay significant.
-When people wear tribal-patterned denim jackets or adorn modern tees with family beads, olden-day traditions reach out to the present time in the US.
+Because of this interaction, heritage dress continues to be significant.
+It happens when individuals wear denim jackets with tribal patterns or when they hang their modern tees with family beads around their necks, the culture of the past years finds its connection to contemporary times in the US.
+Fashion and clothes are also used by people in self-expression.
+Finding your own style and putting it on is also a kind of storytelling of your very life.

-Kanchipuram sarees lasting in diaspora cultures remind people of their culture.
+The permanence of sarees in the diasporal cultures keeps people remembering their culture.
 Although these sarees have a long history of being created, wearing them during weddings or cultural events in America makes everyone think of family traditions.
 The match between the clothes reflects the link between people and their community.
-Through adorning themselves in Kanchipuram sarees at events, South Asian American families show that traditional clothes from India can be appreciated as part of a changing world.
+Through adorning themselves in sarees at events, South Asian American families show that traditional clothes from India can be appreciated as part of a changing world.

 Media, Festivals, and Visibility

-American festivals and fairs demonstrate traditional clothing at Powwows, at Renaissance fairs, and during Heritage Days, with shows, demonstrations, and parades.
+American festivals and fairs demonstrate traditional clothing at powwows, at Renaissance fairs, and during Heritage Days, with shows, demonstrations, and parades.
 Younger people view these clothes as fashionable items, not just old objects.
 Mags and websites dedicated to fashion talk about the quality of designs, helping readers appreciate ethical fashion and their roots.
-By telling the story of an art piece, you give it more to express rather than leaving it without meaning.
+When you narrate a work of art, you do not leave it without any meaning because you have provided it with more.

-Sarees coming from Kanchipuram are also seen in films, TV serials, and on social media when American girls and women wear them at their weddings and celebrations.
+Sarees are also featured in movies, television series, and on social media when American girls and women wear them during their weddings and parties.
 As sarees show up at major events or online, they gain worldwide attention.
-It helps to prove that traditional clothing in USA reflects many cultures and styles, which encourages people to appreciate and share cultures rather than taking them without permission.
+It assists in demonstrating that conventional clothes in USA represent numerous cultures and styles, as such, which persuades individuals to value and share cultures instead of taking them without asking.

-Partnering with fashion school helps museums revive old traditions in clothing in the United States.
-The students learn ways to do beadwork, dye with natural materials, and weave from indigenous artisans.
-Students are shown pride for traditional crafts and encouraged to redesign the garments to suit today’s taste.
+Collaboration with fashion schools can also assist museums in reviving ancient traditions in clothing in the United States.
+The students are taught how to do beadwork, dye using natural substances, and weave by the natives.
+The traditional crafts are demonstrated to the students, and they are given the chance to redesign the garments to fit the current taste.
 As a result, collections influenced by Cherokee or Sioux designs, using recycled fabrics from the colonial period, remain true and accurate throughout.

 For example, foreign sites are used by American institutions, which buy Kanchipuram saree samples to prove how silk is woven by their artists.
-The students study traditional zari motifs and weaves, and try to apply these similar ideas in their new streetwear.
+The students study traditional zari motifs and weaves and try to apply these similar ideas in their new streetwear.
 Since this exchange is respectful, it helps others gain real influence, not take them for granted.
-Considering this, Americans are looking at foreign traditions, so traditional clothing in USA draws inspiration from master crafts such as Kanchipuram sarees abroad.
+Considering this, Americans are looking at foreign traditions, so traditional clothing in USA draws inspiration from master crafts.

 Challenges, Appropriation, and Cultural Respect

-Although traditional clothing becomes more accepted in the USA, it still has to deal with the issue of borrowing versus respect.
+Although traditional clothing is becoming more accepted in the USA, it still has to deal with the issue of borrowing versus respect.
 Taking indigenous designs unfairly, especially by big brands, usually causes unrest among the public.
 It proves that ethical choices, fair collaborations, and correct crediting are important.
 More and more, young buyers want to know that brands help the people behind traditional styles.
+The young generation has been vocal about cultural appropriation, calling out the luxury brands for launching traditional clothes without giving proper credit.

-Discussions about Kanchipuram sarees around the world also prove that cultural exchange should be based on respect.
 If non‑South Asian brands produce sarees with similar ornaments without considering Indian weavers or the culture, they usually get criticized.
-Partnership and respect help pave the way: traditional clothing designers in America can learn from craft communities and design products that let them pass on their heritage and encourage artisans’ growth.
+Partnership and respect help pave the way.
+Traditional clothing designers in America can learn from craft communities and design products that let them pass on their heritage and encourage artisans’ growth.

 Conclusion